“Ryan is the only guy who puts fear in me. Not because he can get you out but because he can kill you.” —Hall of Famer Reggie Jackson

 In the dugout, Mr. Ryan leaned over and said something to a coach sitting next to him.
 The coach then pointed in our direction.
 And then… Mr. Ryan stood up, climbed up the two steps of the dugout and onto the field, removed his cap… and tipped it to the three of us.
 As we shouted joyously and deliriously in response to this baseball great, he next turned and waved his cap in gratitude to the entire, encircling crowd, who roared their thanks and admiration to the pitcher who had given them more than a quarter-century of thrills, who seemed to defy time by still throwing 100 mile-per-hour fastballs into his mid-forties, who gave his all to the game he loved.

-We did take pictures that day, with what are now old-fashioned cameras—the kind that had real film that had to be developed.
-I think there were a couple long-distance shots of Mr. Ryan in the dugout after the fateful last inning of work.
-But these pictures have been lost somewhere along the road of my life.
+We did take pictures that day, with what are now old-fashioned cameras—the kind that had real film that had to be developed—and some of these are included above.
+I think there were a couple long-distance shots of Mr. Ryan in the dugout after the fateful last inning of work, and possibly one with him tipping his cap to the fans.
+But these particular pictures have been lost somewhere along the road of my life.

-But the image in my mind of that day, of being saluted by one of the truly Great Men of Baseball, will be with me forever.
+But the image in my mind of being saluted by one of the truly Great Men of Baseball will be with me forever.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.